The Fire Loop

 You launched.

-Announced timelines.
+Public timelines.

 "Let's just do it."

-(This sentence has consequences.)
+(This had consequences.)

-Full throttle.
+Full Throttle

 You called it momentum.